Description

 .
 A wine cabinet (full!)

 .
-A vintage gas stove with its gas bottle
+An era-appropriate gas stove with its gas bottle

 .
-The full kitchenette, including: 6 forks, 6 knives, 6 large spoons, 6 small spoons, 4 bowls, 2 wine glasses and liqueur glasses, 6 plates, napkins, a dish, a trivet, a pot.
+The full set of kitchenware including: 6 forks, 6 knives, 6 large spoons, 6 small spoons, 4 bowls, 2 stem glasses and liqueur glasses, 6 plates, napkins, a serving dish, a trivet, a cooking pot.

 .
-A bedding set for two people (mattress, sheets, bolster…)
+A bedding set for two (mattress, sheets, bolster…)

 .
-A vintage single-wheel trailer with dampers carrying a 1970s bicycle with foldable handlebars and a tin trunk.
+A vintage single-wheel trailer with suspension carrying a 1970s folding-handlebar bicycle and a tin trunk

 .
-Two giant clothes pegs to keep the roof slightly ajar
+Two oversized pegs to keep the roof ajar

 .
 An umbrella

-The overall paintwork is in very good condition and the wheel rims have been repainted/ new.
+The overall paintwork is in very good condition and the wheel rim paint is new.

-Starting promptly and equipped with a French registration certificate, this lovely, unusual 2CV in a “Vanlife” style is sold with all its equipment as shown in the photos.
+Starting up quickly and with a French registration certificate, this handsome and quirky 2CV in “Vanlife” style is sold with all its equipment as shown in the photos.